Science meets art at Stanford

 Stephanie Fischer, BS ’18, Earth systems; BA ’18, music composition

 Stephanie Fischer has been singing for longer than she can remember.
 “Even before I could talk, I was singing something in some kind of language,” she said.

 A veteran of the stage, she considered minoring in performance at Stanford but fell in love with the challenges and opportunities of composition.
 “It’s a new way to articulate my ideas through a medium that’s different from speaking with someone or performing someone else’s music,” she said.
 “It’d also be lovely to be an example that other people who look like me, women and people of color, can compose if they want to.”

 Fischer also pursued Earth systems studies before Stanford.
 She was originally involved in paleoclimatology research but her interests shifted when, in 2012, Superstorm Sandy destroyed much of her family’s home in Long Island.

 “That experience reminded me that changes in the climate are not confined to a thousand years ago, that these processes that cause mass extinctions aren’t something that’s removed from the present day,” Fischer said.
 “It’s something that can happen now and in a very personal way … just like how it affected my family, as well as many other families.”

-In this major, Fischer focuses on human experience and how those narratives, particularly those of low-income communities and communities of color, are often ignored in Earth systems research.
-She is considering a career in science communication after Stanford.
+As an Earth systems major, Fischer focused on human experience and how those narratives, particularly those of low-income communities and communities of color, are often ignored in Earth systems research.

 People often ask Fischer how she “switches brains” between the arts and the sciences – a concept she once believed.
 “It was a little hard going through the day, feeling like I was bouncing between two minds,” she said.
 “It got better once I realized that there’s no concrete divide.
 It’s just a different way to look at the same thing, and together you get a more nuanced approach to solving problems.”